alchemycodelab/half-baked-web-01-adopt-a-dog/README.md

 ## Learning Objectives

 -   Draw a simple architecture diagram describing the relationship between a user's computer and a single RESTful API.
-- On load, use fetch and .then to hit a GET endpoint, get all items, and set state and update the view using the response.
+-   On load, use fetch and async/await to hit a GET endpoint, get all items, and set state and update the view using the response.
 -   In front end apps with asynchronous behavior, use the network tab to examine (and debug) the request being sent to a server and the response received from a server.

 Here is the model for the `dogs` table